 Information for parents

-School sport has come a long way over the last 15 years.
-As well as a comprehensive range of traditional sports, a host of new and exciting sports are being included in the competitive programmes being developed by schools.
 Inspired by the future decade of sport across the UK, National Governing Bodies of Sport, health organisations and County Sports Partnerships are working more closely than ever to involve as many young people in sport and physical activity as possible.
-Never before have there been so many reasons or opportunities to be involved in school sport!
+Never before have there been so many opportunities to be involved in school sport!

-In order to provide more competitive sporting opportunities, a key focus is to give more young people responsibility for the sports that are run and in the officiating and organisation of the programme offered.
-Whether it is as a performer or player, a reporter or a referee, the School Games provide an excellent opportunity for all young people to take on a role and make a positive and active contribution to their school.
-Whether as an athlete, leader, official or coach the School Games hopes to engage everyone - whether they see themselves as 'sporty' or not.
-More information.
+In order to provide more competitive sporting opportunities, a key focus is to give more young people responsibility within sport.
+Whether it is as a player, reporter or referee, the School Games provides an excellent opportunity for all young people to make a positive and active contribution to their school.

 Health and wellbeing

 The School Games is a celebration of competitive sport that will involve all young people in years 3 to 13, of all abilities and backgrounds.
-Don’t miss out on your school being involved.
-Registration is open for schools in England
+See if your child's school is signed up by using the button below.

-At all levels of the new School Games format there will be increased opportunities for young people with disabilities to compete on a local, regional and national level.
-Our aim is to provide more opportunities for all.
+At all levels of the School Games there are multiple opportunities for young people with disabilities to compete on a local, regional and national level.
+Our aim is to provide more opportunities for all as we expand.